xeraa/postgresql-monitoring/readme.md

 ## PostgreSQL

-There is a `test` database, which you can access with the username `test` and password `test`.
+`test` database to run random queries, which is also accessible from the host system: `$ psql --host=localhost --user=test --dbname=test` with the password `test`.

-There is also an `elastic` database used for metrics, which you can access with the username `elastic` and the password `changeme`.
+`elastic` database used for metrics, which is also accessible from the host system: `$ psql --host=localhost --user=elastic --dbname=elastic` with the password `changeme`.

 SSL is disabled so that Packetbeat can monitor the traffic.
 If you do not want to monitor the network traffic, it is safe to enable SSL.